To use Wi-Fi Calling, you need an iPhone 5c or later on a supported carrier.

-- Tap Add Wi-Fi Calling For Other Devices.
+- Turn on Add Wi-Fi Calling For Other Devices.

-- On your iPad or iPod touch, go to Settings > FaceTime > Calls from iPhone and tap Upgrade to Wi-Fi Calling.
+- On your iPad or iPod touch, go to Settings > FaceTime.
+Then turn on Calls from iPhone.

-- On your Mac, open FaceTime and choose FaceTime > Preferences > Settings and select Calls From iPhone > Upgrade to Wi-Fi Calling.
+- On your Mac, open the FaceTime app and choose FaceTime > Preferences.
+Then turn on Calls from iPhone.

 If you can't add a device, check these items:

 - On your iPhone, make sure that Wi-Fi Calling and Allow Calls on Other Devices are on, and that your device appears under Allow Calls On.